 Suggestions:

-- backjack or folding chair for outside your tent (and one for the dining area as mentioned above)
+• backjack or folding chair for outside your tent (and for other areas as mentioned above)

 Workshops and Community Time